haunt98/til/use-instaloader.md

 Install Instaloader with Python venv.

-Create `argx.txt` file with content, remember to change `username` with your real username:
+Create `args.txt` file with content, remember to change `username` with your real username:

 ```txt
 --no-video-thumbnails